What is kill Yr Idols?

 People

-Musician and writer, music editor for The Brooklyn Rail, wrote "Miles Davis' Bitches Brew" for 333Books, bylines at Financial Times, Bandcamp, VAN, New York City Jazz Record, New York Classical Review, Red Hook Star-Revue, etc.
+Musician and writer, music editor for The Brooklyn Rail, wrote "Miles Davis' Bitches Brew" for 333Books, bylines at Financial Times, Bandcamp, VAN, New York Classical Review, Red Hook Star-Revue, etc.